Endometrial/GmsNEO/README.md

-# GmsNEO
+# Baphomet
-A simple C game engine with features heavily informed by GMS2 thus GmsNEO
+A simple C game engine with features heavily informed by GMS2

 Depends:
 GLFW